-Reactive synthesis is the task of automatically deriving an implementation from a specification.
+Reactive synthesis is the task of automatically deriving a correct implementation from a specification.
 It is a promising technique for the development of verified programs and hardware.
-Despite recent advances, reactive synthesis is still not practical when the specified systems reach a certain bound in size and complexity.
-In this paper, we present a modular synthesis algorithm that decomposes the specification into smaller subspecifications.
-For them, independent synthesis tasks are performed, and the composition of the resulting implementations is guaranteed to satisfy the full specification.
+Despite recent ad- advances in terms of algorithms and tools, however, re-active synthesis is still not practical when the specified systems reach a certain bound in size and complexity.
+In this paper, we present a sound and complete modular synthesis algorithm that automatically decomposes the specification into smaller subspecifications.
+For them, independent synthesis tasks are performed, significantly reducing the complexity of the individual tasks.
+Our decomposition algorithm guarantees that the subspecifications are independent in the sense that completely separate synthesis tasks can be performed for them.
+Moreover, the composition of the resulting implementations is guaranteed to satisfy the original specification.
 Our algorithm is a preprocessing technique that can be applied to a wide range of synthesis tools.
-We evaluate our approach with state-of-the-art synthesis tools on established benchmarks and obtain encouraging results: The overall runtime decreases significantly when synthesizing implementations modularly.
+We evaluate our approach with state-of-the-art synthesis tools on established benchmarks: the runtime decreases significantly when synthesizing implementations modularly.